Hand Surgery

 What makes Dr Maresky qualified for hand trauma surgery?

 Dr Maresky is a specialist plastic and reconstructive surgeon with extensive training in hand surgery and microsurgery.
-He has experience treating complex hand trauma cases and uses the latest surgical techniques to achieve optimal outcomes.
+He has experience treating complex hand trauma cases and uses surgical techniques selected for the injury and patient goals.